groucho75/phmisk/README.md

 Include more packages
 ---------------------

-To include more packages you can simply add them in `require` section inside `composer.json` and then launch Composer update:
+To include more php packages you can simply add them in `require` section inside `composer.json` and then launch Composer update:
 ```
 	"require": {
 		...